 Once you have logged in to your chosen database:

 1. Select the relevant section of the database and use the search options provided to search for your case.
 If you have the party names this is often an easy and reliable way to search.
-Refer to the Quick Guides to Key Databases and the help pages for individual databases on the Electronic Law Library as necessary.
+Refer to the Quick Guides to Key Databases and the help pages for individual databases on the Law Databases page as necessary.

 2. If you are unable to locate the case: